sifive/freedom-u-sdk/README.md

 1. There is no CPUFreq support enabled on HiFive Unmatched.

-2. OpenEmbedded Core (and thus meta-sifive) does not support eCryptFS or any other file system without long file names support.
+2. OpenEmbedded Core (and thus FUSDK) does not support eCryptFS or any other file system without long file names support.
 File systems must support filenames up to 200 characters in length.

 3. BitBake requires UTF-8 based locale (e.g. `en_US.UTF-8`).
 You can choose any locale as long as it is UTF-8.
 This usually happens in containers (e.g. ubuntu:18.04).
 You can verify your locale by running `locale` command.
 On Ubuntu 18.04 you can change locale following these instructions: